Title 902 | Chapter 020 | Regulation 150REG

 The service areas for the birthing room shall include:(a)

-A clean holding room for storage and distribution of clean supply materials; and(d)
+A separate and enclosed area dedicated only for storage and distribution of clean supply materials; and(d)

-A soiled holding room as part of a system for the collection and disposal of soiled materials.(5)
+A separate and enclosed area dedicated only for the collection and disposal of soiled materials.(4)

 Physical and sanitary environment.(a)

-The condition of the physical plant and the overall center environment shall be maintained in such a manner that the safety and well being of patients, personnel and visitors are assure.(b)
+The condition of the physical plant and the overall center environment shall be maintained so that the safety and well being of patients, personnel, and visitors are assured.(b)

 A person or persons shall be designated as responsible for each of the following areas:1.